 - Nailing down logistical information like meeting times/locations.

 - Fun banter.

-As companies become increasingly global, the ability to communicate easily across borders and time zones quickly is invaluable.
-Remote communication also creates a whole new way of thinking about employment.
-In fact, one of the biggest ways remote work is helping businesses is by making internships desirable again.
+Strong remote communication also creates a whole new way of thinking about employment.
+In fact, one of the biggest ways remote work is helping businesses is by making internships increasingly desirable.
 Both for businesses and interns.